Nova6565/Remixology-kitchen/README.md

 # Remixology-kitchen
-Advanced web-based system to help users with meal planning and reducing food waste.
+The Smart Meal Planner is an innovative web-based application designed to assist users in meal planning while minimizing food waste.
+This system leverages an intelligent recipe recommendation engine that tailors suggestions based on user-supplied ingredients, dietary preferences, and past behavior.
+With a focus on user experience and functionality, the platform features a responsive and interactive interface crafted with Java, JSP, Java Servlets, HTML, CSS, and JavaScript, ensuring accessibility and ease of use across various devices.